mvousden/ste/readme.md

 Note that:

- - The `f:` prefix in the moustache tells the templater that this moustache refers to a file somewhere, which can be opened and read.
+ - The `f:` prefix in the moustache tells ste that this moustache refers to a file somewhere, which can be opened and read.

- - The `v:` prefix in the moustache tells the templater that this moustache refers to a value passed to it by the user.
+ - The `v:` prefix in the moustache tells ste that this moustache refers to a value passed to it by the user.

  - Moustaches can't be escaped, but if your moustache doesn't have a code (e.g. `f:`), they'll be ignored anyway.